The Insurance Industry Charitable Foundation - London Division

 - Geographic focus: Current concentration in London, Birmingham, and Manchester suggests these locations receive priority, though the foundation supports charities across England, Wales, and Scotland.

-- Attend their events: Participating in Week of Giving as a host organization or attending the IICF Forum provides visibility to the board members who nominate charities.
+- Attend their events: Participating in Week of Giving as a host organisation or attending the IICF Forum provides visibility to the board members who nominate charities.

 🎯 You've done the research.
 Now write an application they can't refuse.